Naan is one of the most ordered flatbreads in Indian Restaurants.

 ● Butter Garlic Naan – To prepare butter garlic naan, cook it in the same way as mentioned below.
 After that brush up some butter on its surface and your delicious butter naan will be ready to serve.

-● Aloo Garlic Naan – To make aloo naan prepare a spicy boiled potato masala and fill it in the dough ball in the same way as you do to prepare an aloo paratha.
-Cook it in the similar manner as specified below and aloo naan will be ready.
+Aloo Garlic Naan – To make aloo naan prepare a spicy boiled potato masala and fill it in the dough ball in the same way as you do to prepare an aloo paratha.
+Cook it in a similar manner as specified below and aloo naan will be ready.

 Can you freeze Garlic Naan?

 Yes, you can freeze garlic naan if you want to store them for a long period of time.

 Just roll the dough ball in the same way as mentioned below and place it on a parchment or butter paper.

 Place a sheet of butter paper on the rolled naan and again place a rolled naan on the paper.
 Keep repeating this process and form a pile.

 Pack this stack of naan in a freezer-safe bag and store it in the freezer for future consumption.
 This frozen garlic naan can be used up to 2-3 months.

 To make garlic naan in the oven, preheat the oven to 500 Degrees f (260 Degrees C).